On this page...

 Levies that are part of the school foundation formula are revenues to the General Fund.
 The school board may annually certify a levy for cash flow in the General Fund, called a cash reserve levy, within limits set by the School Budget Review Committee.
 Money from all sources is accounted for in the General Fund except money required by law to be accounted for in another fund.
 Expenditures include the cost of providing an educational program to school-age children and day-to-day operations.

-For specific revenue sources and appropriate and inappropriate uses of the general fund and categorical funding within the general fund, refer to Iowa Administrative Code chapter 281--98 and the Iowa Uniform Administrative Procedures Manual, chapter 9.
+For specific revenue sources and appropriate and inappropriate uses of the general fund and categorical funding within the general fund, refer to Iowa Administrative Code 281-98 and the Iowa Uniform Administrative Procedures Manual, chapter 9.

-2017 Iowa Acts chapter 154, House File 565 increased district flexibility in how unexpended, unobligated amounts from certain categorical funds can be used by creation and utilization of a Flexibility Account within the General Fund.
-Effective with the budget year beginning July 1, 2017 (fiscal year 2018), a school district may authorize transfer of all or any portion of unexpended, unobligated amounts remaining at the end the fiscal year from the following categorical funds to the Flexibility Account: Preschool Foundation Aid, Professional Development Supplement, and Home School Assistance Program.
-Additionally, a school district may transfer all or a portion of any unexpended and unobligated moneys in any other school district fund or school district general fund account if the program, purpose, or requirements for the expenditure of such moneys have been repealed or are no longer in effect.
+A school district may authorize transfer of all or any portion of unexpended, unobligated amounts remaining at the end the fiscal year from the following categorical funds to the Flexibility Account: Preschool Foundation Aid, Professional Development Supplement, Home School Assistance Program, and Teacher Leadership Supplement.
+Additionally, a school district may transfer all or a portion of any unexpended and unobligated moneys in any other school district fund or school district General Fund account if the program, purpose, or requirements for the expenditure of such moneys have been repealed or are no longer in effect (Iowa Code 298A.2).

-Before the board of directors may adopt a resolution approving expenditures from the Flexibility Account, it must hold a public hearing on the proposed resolution, which must include certain information prescribed by statue.
-The board is required to publish notice of the time and the place of the public hearing in the same manner as required in Iowa Code section 24.9, using the form prescribed by the Department.
+Before the board of directors may adopt a resolution approving expenditures from the Flexibility Account, it must hold a public hearing on the proposed resolution, which must include certain information prescribed in Iowa Code 298A.
+The board is required to publish notice of the time and the place of the public hearing not less than ten nor more than twenty days before the hearing in the same manner as required in Iowa Code 24.9, using the form prescribed by the Department.

 Instructional Support Program